CLINICAL TOOLS

 Welcome to the Clinical Tools section of the Eczema Hub!
-This section is designed for clinicians to find established, validated, and reliable clinical tools for your practice and your patients.
+This section is designed for clinicians to find the most commonly used, established, validated, and reliable clinical tools for patients presenting with atopic dermatitis.
 These tools are used to support the measurement, diagnosis, and management of atopic dermatitis.
-It is important to understand that no single tool is sufficient to characterize the severity of atopic dermatitis and it is recommended that a combination of these tools be used to achieve a balance and holistic representation (Narla & Silverberg, 2024).
+It is important to understand that no single tool is sufficient to characterize the severity of atopic dermatitis and it is recommended that a combination of these tools be used to achieve a balanced understanding and representation.

 Eczema Area and Severity Index (EASI)

 The Eczema Area and Severity Index (EASI) is a validated and consistent scale used to assess the severity and extent of atopic dermatitis (AD).
-It is recommended as the core outcome measure for the clinical signs of eczema.
 The EASI assesses the severity of four characteristics of AD including erythema, infiltration and/or papulation, excoriations, and lichenification.
-EASI scores range from 0 to 72 points, where higher scores indicate greater severity.
+Scores on this tool range from 0 to 72 points, where higher scores indicate greater severity.

-For more comprehensive information on this tool from a Canadian Source, click here and explore appendix four (pages 117-124).
-Despite not being a recent publication, click here for the best and most accurate access to this tool with diagrams, examples on how to use the tool and information on the original publication.
+For more comprehensive information on this tool from a Canadian source, click here and explore appendix four (pages 118-120).
+Despite not being a recent publication, click here for the best and most accurate access to this tool with figures, examples on how to use the tool, and information on the original publication.

 Eczema Area and Severity Index (EASI) (Tofte et al., 1998, as cited in Honari, 2017).